 New winery established

 Building begins on the small modern winery crushing up to around 500 tonnes of grapes, giving Skillogalee the ability to hand-make individual wines in small batches.

 1989 - 2021

 Over 30 years of excellence

 For more than 30 years Diana and Dave Palmer have been operating the Skillogalee winery, cellar door and restaurant.
 Delighting thousands of wine lovers and guests from around Australia, and around the world.

 With retirement plans beckoning the Palmers pass the ownership of Skillogalee to new custodians, with the Clausen family acquiring the business and property in July 2021.
 With a desire to respect the past but continue the evolution, the new owners plan to enhance the much loved Skillogalee for generations to come.

-The family owners continue developing Skillogalee to produce award-winning wines to maintain the reputation of being recognised as one of the top boutique wine producers and food & tourism destinations in Australia.
+The new family owners continue developing Skillogalee to produce award-winning wines to maintain the reputation of being recognised as one of the top boutique wine producers and food & tourism destinations in Australia.